markoch/dotfiles/README.md

 The Sublime configuration files are located in the `sublime` folder.
 It contains the user settings, key-bindings and Markdown configuration files.
 To install all the packages you have to first install [Package Control](https://packagecontrol.io/installation) and afterwards follow the installation instructions of the Sublime packages mentioned at their websites.

 ## Windows Software
-I am often using the following Windows software mentioned below.
+I am often using the following Windows software.

 **General:**
 * [AutoHotKey](https://www.autohotkey.com/) with [AutoCorrect](https://www.autohotkey.com/download/AutoCorrect.ahk) script